peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Returns one subtracted from this arbitrary-precision binary floating-point number.
 * `EFloat Divide​(int intValue)`<br>
- Divides this instance by the value of a 32-bit signed integer.
+ Divides this arbitrary-precision binary floating-point number by a 32-bit signed integer and returns the result.
 * `EFloat Divide​(long longValue)`<br>
- Divides this instance by the value of a 64-bit signed integer.
+ Divides this arbitrary-precision binary floating-point number by a 64-bit signed integer and returns the result.
 * `EFloat Divide​(EFloat divisor)`<br>
- Divides this object by another binary floating-point number and returns the result.
+ Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
 * `EFloat Divide​(EFloat divisor,
       EContext ctx)`<br>
- Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number.
+ Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
 * `EFloat[] DivideAndRemainderNaturalScale​(EFloat divisor)`<br>
  Deprecated.
 Renamed to DivRemNaturalScale.